 12 Health Privacy Principles Collection 1.
-Lawful - We only collect health information for a lawful purpose that is directly related to our functions and activities 2.
-Relevant - When collecting health information, we ensure it is relevant, accurate, not excessive, and does not unreasonably intrude into peoples' personal affairs 3.
-Direct - We collect health information directly from the person concerned unless it is unreasonable or impractical to do so 4.
+Lawful - We only collect health information for a lawful purpose that is directly related to our functions and activities and necessary for that purpose 2.
+Relevant - When collecting health information, we ensure it is relevant, accurate, up-to-date and not excessive, and does not unreasonably intrude 3. into peoples' personal affairs Direct - We collect health information directly from the person concerned unless it is unreasonable or impractical to do so 4.
 Open - When collecting health information, we inform people why their health information is being collected, what it will be used for, to whom it will be disclosed, how they can access and amend it and any possible consequences if they decide not to give it to us.
 Storage 5.
-Secure - we store health information securely, keep it no longer than necessary, destroy it appropriately, and protect it from unauthorised access, use or disclosure Access 6.
-Transparent - We are transparent about health information that is stored, what it is used for and peoples' right to access and amend it 7.
+Secure - We store health information securely, keep it no longer than necessary, destroy it appropriately, and protect it from unauthorised access, use or disclosure Access 6.
+Transparent - We provide details on the health information that is stored, what it is used for and peoples' right to access and amend it 7.
 Accessible - We allow people to access their own health information without unreasonable delay or expense 8.
 Correct - We allow people to update, correct or amend their health information where necessary Use 9.
 Accurate - We make sure that health information is relevant and accurate before using it 10.
-Limited - We only use health information for the purpose it was collected for unless: (a) the person has consented to its use for another purpose, (b) it is being used for a purpose directly related to the purpose it was collected for, (c) we believe that there is a serious threat to health or welfare, (d) it is for the management of health services, training, research or to find a missing person, or (e) it is for law enforcement or investigative purposes.
+Limited - We only use health information for the purpose it was collected for unless: (a) the person has consented to its use for another purpose; (b) it is being used for a purpose directly related to the purpose it was collected for; (c) we believe that there is a serious threat to health or welfare; (d) it is for the management of health services, training, research or to find a missing person; or (e) it is for law enforcement or investigative purposes.
+Disclosure 11.
+Restricted - We only disclose health information for the purpose it was collected for unless: (a) the person has consented to its disclosure for another purpose; (b) it is being disclosed for a purpose directly related to the purpose it was collected for; (c) we believe that there is a serious threat to health or welfare;